ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Origins that support this authentication scheme need to handle the following
 tasks:

-1. Select which issuer to use, and fetch the issuer name and token-key to include in WWW-Authenticate challenges.
+1. Select which issuer to use, and configure the issuer name and token-key to include in WWW-Authenticate challenges.

-1. Select a redemption context to include in the TokenChallenge, as discussed in {{context-construction}}.
+1. Determine a redemption context construction to include in the TokenChallenge, as discussed in {{context-construction}}.

 1. Select the origin information to include in the TokenChallenge.
 This can